ploomber/ploomber/doc/get-started/basic-concepts.rst

 ********

 1. `Click here <https://github.com/ploomber/projects/tree/master/ml-basic>`_ to see an example pipeline that includes some function-based tasks to generate features and then trains a model.
-2. `Click here <https://github.com/ploomber/projects/tree/master/ml-intermediate>`_ to see a more ellaborate ML pipeline example, which shows how to generate a training and batch serving pipeline.
+2. `Click here <https://github.com/ploomber/projects/tree/master/ml-intermediate>`_ to see a more elaborate ML pipeline example, which shows how to create a training and batch serving pipeline.
 3. `Click here <https://github.com/ploomber/projects/tree/master/ml-online>`_ to see our most complete example: an end-to-end ML pipeline that can be trained locally, in Kubernetes or Airflow and can be deployed as a microservice using Flask.

 Tasks: SQL